jliljebl/flowblade/README.md

 **Latest release:** Flowblade Movie Editor 2.6.3 was released on August 2020.

-**Next release:** Flowblade Movie Editor 2.8 is planned to be released on January 2021.
+**Next release:** Flowblade Movie Editor 2.8 is coming in released if first half of February 2021.

 # Installing Flowblade